Amanagg4078/CaeliusChatBot/README.md

 - The chatbot will respond with an answer or perform a Google search if it doesn't have a predefined answer.

-- You can also use the "Evaluate" button to directly evaluate mathematical expressions.

 ## Database Setup